mbrea-c/bevy_utilitarian/README.md

 # Bevy Utilitarian

 Contains a varied set of utilities to make bevy programming easier.
-Currently mostly geometric, math and interpolation utilities.
+Currently, mostly geometric, maths and interpolation utilities.

 ## What?

-Currently this library offers:
+Currently, this library offers:

 - `curves` module: Parametric curves.
 - `steppers` module: _Dynamic_ interpolation helpers: used for when you cannot